Viruses, Bacteria, and Parasites in the Digestive Tract

 Can my child get germs from food?

-Almost everyone has experienced a foodborne illness at some point in time.
-Contrary to popular belief, foodborne illnesses can occur when food is prepared at a restaurant or at home.
+Almost everyone has had a foodborne illness at one time.
+These illnesses can happen when food is prepared at a restaurant or at home.
 If food is handled and prepared safely, most illnesses can be avoided.

-All food may contain some natural bacteria, and improper storage or handling gives the bacteria a chance to grow.
-Also, food can be contaminated with bacteria from other sources that can make you ill.
+All food may have some natural bacteria.
+Improper storage or handling gives the bacteria a chance to grow.
+Food can also be contaminated with bacteria from other sources that can make you ill.
 Contaminated or unclean food can be very dangerous, especially to children.
-According to the CDC, each year foodborne illnesses kill 3,000 people of all ages.
-They also cause fever, stomach cramps, vomiting, and diarrhea in an estimated 48 million Americans.
+Each year, foodborne illnesses kill 3,000 people of all ages.
+They also cause fever, stomach cramps, vomiting, and diarrhea in about 48 million Americans.

-Four major tips recommended by the CDC to prevent contaminating food
+Tips from the CDC to prevent food contamination

-When at the grocery store, pick up perishable food such as meat, eggs, and milk at the very end of your shopping, so they will stay cool.
+When at the grocery store, pick up perishable food (such as meat, eggs, and milk) at the very end of your shopping trip.
+This helps them stay cool.